 We’ve been operating in Tauranga since June 2018.
-The second, larger figure below and the graphics following it represent the Tauranga team’s cumulative housing outcomes from June 2018 to 31 December 2019.
+The first line of figures immediately below represent the team’s current caseload.
+The second, larger figure and the graphics following it represent the Tauranga team’s cumulative housing outcomes from June 2018 to 15 December 2022.
 The graphic includes:

 Since June 2018, our Tauranga team has supported

 69% Single males